 I'll post this information on LinkedIn later this week but wanted to let those of you who have supported me in the past know about it first.

-Go to the Groups section on the website: https://andreahuff.com/third-stage-program to learn more about what the program includes and the cost.
+Go to the Groups section on the website: https://andreahuff.com/third-stage-program to learn more about what the program includes.

 I look forward to hearing from those of you who are interested, and please forward this to your friends if you think it could be a fit for them.
 Let me know what you think about the new site.
 Thanks!